nissan/code-kata-2/README.md

 Running with `docker-compose up` will standup the environment, but some Postman tests won't complete due to cross-container communication blocks that still need to be troubleshooted.

-To run successfully, execute the following to initialise each component:
+To run successfully, execute the following to initialise each component for debugging/testing:
+- For frontend.
+From `frontend` folder run
+  `pnpm i && pnpm dev`
+  Open web browser to http://localhost:8083

-- For backend
+- For backend.
+From `backend` folder run
   `uvicorn main:app --port 8082 --reload`
-- For emulating external accounting software endpoints `uvicorn main:app --port 8081 --reload`
+- For emulating external accounting software endpoints.
+From `external\account-software` folder run `uvicorn main:app --port 8081 --reload`
-- For emulating decision engine software endpoints `uvicorn main:app --port 8080 --reload`
+- For emulating decision engine software endpoints.
+From `external\decision-engine` folder run `uvicorn main:app --port 8080 --reload`

 # Exercise